SaaS Security

 An advantage of using Cloud Identity Engine is that it provides more information in the Users & Groups table, such as a user's role, department, and region.
 You can filter the Users & Groups table based on this information to more easily locate the users and groups based on their attributes.
 For example, by using the Type filter, you could filter the table to show only Users, Active Directory Groups, and CIE Dynamic User Groups.

-Select whether you want to create the policy recommendation from the Discovered Users & Groups view or from CIE Users & Groups view.
-If these options do not appear, then the Cloud Identity Engine is not available on your tenant or does not have directory sync configured for Azure AD.
-In this case, you can select only discovered users and groups.When SaaS Security Inline submits a policy recommendation to the NGFW, it must specify the user and group information in the same format that the NGFW uses to identify users and groups in policies, such as a common-name, distinguished name, or SAM Account Name.
-If SaaS Security Inline sends the user or group information in the wrong format, the recommendation can be imported on the NGFW, but will not have the desired effect.If the policy is identifying users and groups from Cloud Identity Engine, the user's Primary Name and Group Name formats are included in the recommendation that is sent to the NGFW, and must match the formats specified on the NGFW.
+Select whether you want to create the policy recommendation from the Discovered Users & Groups view or from the CIE Users & Groups view.
+If these options don’t appear, then the Cloud Identity Engine isn’t available on your tenant or does not have directory sync configured for Azure AD.
+In this case, you can select only discovered users and groups.When SaaS Security Inline submits a policy recommendation to the NGFW, it must specify the user and group information in the same format that the NGFW uses to identify users and groups in policy rules, such as a common-name, distinguished name, or SAM Account Name.
+If SaaS Security Inline sends the user or group information in the wrong format, the recommendation can be imported on the NGFW, but won’t have the desired effect.If the policy is identifying users and groups from Cloud Identity Engine, the user's Primary Name and Group Name formats are included in the recommendation that is sent to the NGFW, and must match the formats specified on the NGFW.
 SaaS Security Inline determines which format to use from the Cloud Identity Engine settings on the Settings page.
 Complete the following steps to ensure that SaaS Security Inline sends the information in the correct format.- Select SettingsDirectory & External Services.

 - Under the Cloud Identity Engine section, make sure that the Directory